infonomic/redux-saga-router-docs/docs/putting-it-together.md

 ---
-sidebar_position: 3
+sidebar_position: 8
-title: Getting Started
+title: Putting it Together
 ---

-## Getting Started
+## Create the App

-Our notes below describe starting a new React project with our router.
-The router module and a working boilerplate application is available here... https://github.com/infonomic/redux-saga-router
+The router module and a working boilerplate application is available here... https://github.com/infonomic/redux-saga-router.

+The notes below describe starting a new React project with the router.

 Assuming you have everything you need to start a React App like [Create React App](https://github.com/facebook/create-react-app) then go ahead and initialize a new React application.